galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 # Clustering with the DBSCAN algorithm

-DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a popular clustering method and views clusters as areas of high density separated by areas of low density.
+DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a popular clustering algorithm and views clusters as areas of high density separated by areas of low density.
 Due to this rather generic view, clusters found by DBSCAN can be any shape, as opposed to k-means which assumes that clusters are convex shaped.
 The central component to the DBSCAN is the concept of core samples, which are samples that are in areas of high density.
 A cluster is therefore a set of core samples, each close to each other (measured by some distance measure) and a set of non-core samples that are close to a core sample (but are not themselves core samples).
-There are two parameters to the algorithm, Maximum neighborhood distance and Minimal core point density, which define formally what we mean when we say dense.
+There are two parameters to the algorithm, maximum neighborhood distance and minimal core point density, which define formally what we mean when we say dense.
+There are two important parameters in DBSCAN algorithm, min_samples, is the number of samples in a neighborhood for a point to be considered as a core point and eps is the maximum distance between two samples for one to be considered as in the neighborhood of the other.
 Higher min_samples or lower eps indicate higher density necessary to form a cluster.
 DBSCAN does not require one to specify the number of clusters in the data a priori, as opposed to k-means.